mmayers12/semmed/prepare/README.md

 To ensure all scripts run properly, please enable the virtual enviornment before running

-### The following scripts must be run for the rest of the work
+### The following scripts must be run for the rest of the pipline to work

 1. `./download_semmeddb.sh`
 2. `./download_umls.sh {umls_usnername} {umls_password}`